COLLECTIONS

 The Collection

 The Rustington Heritage Association (RHA) started their collection in 1994.
-When the Museum moved to Church Farm Cottages in 2009, the Parish Council took the collection on loan, which meant it was responsible for its acre.
+When the Museum moved to Church Farm Cottages in 2009, the Parish Council took the collection on loan, which meant it was responsible for its care.
 The RHA continued to expand the collection through donations and purchases, always keeping the link with Rustington and its residents.

 In 2013, the Parish Council started it’s own collection and both collections now sit alongside each other in the stores and in exhibitions.